tinsae-ghilay/tinsae-ghilay.github.io/README.md

     var m=dateToday.month;
     var y=dateToday.year;

-    // Day should be 1 to reduce unneccesary code to compensate for Pagumie date error. var calendarMonth=GeezDate.of(y,m,1);
+    // Day should be 1 to reduce unnecessary code to compensate for Pagumie date error. var calendarMonth=GeezDate.of(y,m,1);

     // we get the id where Calendar is going to reside